awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted_EC2.md

 The first\-run wizard attempts to automatically create the Amazon ECS service IAM and container instance IAM role\.
 To ensure that the first\-run experience is able to create these IAM roles, one of the following must be true:
 + Your user has administrator access\.
 For more information, see [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
 + Your user has the IAM permissions to create a service role\.
 For more information, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
 + A user with administrator access has manually created these IAM roles so that they are available on the account to be used\.
-For more information, see [Amazon ECS Service Scheduler IAM Role](service_IAM_role.md) and [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.
+For more information, see [Service Scheduler IAM Role](ecs-legacy-iam-roles.md#service_IAM_role) and [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

 ## Step 1: Create a Task Definition<a name="first-run-ec2-task-def"></a>